scummvm/scummvm/backends/platform/atari/readme.txt

 - avoid loading music/speech files (and thus slowing down everything) if muted

 - cached audio/video streams (i.e. don't load only "audio_buffer_size" number
-  of samples but cache, say, 1 second so disk i/o wont be so stressed)
+  of samples but cache, say, 1 second so disk i/o won't be so stressed)

 - using Thorsten Otto's sharedlibs: https://tho-otto.de/sharedlibs.php for game engine plugins to relieve the huge binary size